 - Intensifying and diversifying domestic demand for reform: Supporting a set of specialized watchdog organizations across the public resource chain to promote greater efficiency and accountability, and building coalitions with a broad array of stakeholders to develop more politically powerful social movements for good governance.

 Our primary tool is grantmaking, which we use to support groups at the international, regional, and national levels to engage on public resource governance concerns through a combination of advocacy, monitoring, litigation, and campaigning.
 We also provide technical assistance to governments, and undertake direct advocacy.
-Our staff is based in New York City, and we operate globally.
+Our staff is based in New York City and Washington, D.C, and we operate globally.